QuantEcon/website/pages/projects.md

 ---
-title: Projects
+title: Other Projects
-permalink: /projects/
+permalink: projects
-menu_item: true
+menu_item: false
-layout: projects
+layout: other
 ---

-# Projects
+# Other Projects